Setareh Law

 Dog bite incidents can quickly become complicated legal matters with significant consequences for both owners and victims.
 Understanding California’s strict liability laws, immediate reporting requirements, and potential financial implications is essential for protecting yourself and ensuring proper care for those involved.

-At Setareh Law, we provide comprehensive legal guidance for both dog owners facing liability claims and victims seeking fair compensation after a dog bite incident.
+At Setareh Law, our injury lawyers provide comprehensive legal guidance for both dog owners facing liability claims and victims seeking fair compensation after a dog bite incident.
 With over 60 years of combined experience and more than $250 million recovered for our clients, our team understands the nuances of California’s dog bite laws and how to navigate these sensitive cases.
 We believe in giving our clients personalized attention during challenging times, offering hospital visits when needed and ensuring you understand all aspects of your case.
 Contact Setareh Law today at (310) 356-0023 or through our website to schedule a free consultation and learn how we can help you address your dog bite case with confidence and clarity.